iOS

 • `pod 'IncdOnboarding', '5.14.0-d'`

-1. In the Terminal, navigate to your app's project directory and run the pod install command
+1. In the Terminal, navigate to your app's project directory and run the pod install command.

 📘

-For variants using the VideoConference module, there is a bug with CocoaPods that links the needed OpenTok dependency twice.
-This causes a duplicate interface error during runtime.
-The Podfile in the example app contains a post install script to fix this.
+The Podfile in the example app contains a post-install script to fix this.
 You can use this script in your own podfile.
-It can also be done manually, by deleting the "-framework OpenTok" text from the pods xcconfig file after every pod install command.
+You can also do a manual fix by deleting the "-framework OpenTok" text from the pods xcconfig file after every pod install command.

-sudo arch -x86_64 gem install ffi
+sudo arch -x86_64 gem install ffi arch -x86_64 pod install

 SPM Installation

-1. Make sure you have all the Prerequisites
+1. Make sure you have all the Prerequisites.

-2. Choose the SDK variant
+2. Choose the SDK variant you want to use.

 3. Tap the project in the left side bar and follow the third tab named Package Dependencies.

-4. Add the SPM repository https://github.com/Incode-Technologies-Example-Repos/IncdOnboarding-distribution.git
+4. Add the SPM repository at https://github.com/Incode-Technologies-Example-Repos/IncdOnboarding-distribution.git.

-5. When adding the package, select branch for dependency rule and enter the full version you want to integrate. e.g. 5.31.1-d or 5.31.1-d-l.
+5. When adding the package, select branch for dependency rule and enter the full version you want to integrate (for example, 5.31.1-d or 5.31.1-d-l).

 Manual Installation